universal-packages/universal-logger/README.md

 ### addTransport()

-Adds a new transport to also be cosidered when publishing an entry.
+Adds a new transport to also be considered when publishing an entry.

 ```js
 logger.addTransport('new-transport', transport)